 A distancing mechanism comes into play.
-People acknowledge that sexual abuse or other kinds of abuse have occurred.
+People acknowledge the sexual abuse (or the other kinds of abuse).
 But the main reason they’re fine with talking about it is because the problem lies with some other group, or perhaps with an individual they never really liked.

-What happens when it occurs among people they feel an affinity for?
-(Such as congregants or leaders at their religious institution, popular athletes they admire at their school or in major league sports, politicians or celebrities they love, a long-standing volunteer at a respected charity, a political activist who rails against injustice, or a local business leader who’s an upstanding citizen in their small town.)
-What happens when the abuse emerges close to home?
+What happens when it involves people they like, respect, or identify with?
+(Such as congregants or clergy of the same faith, popular athletes at a local college or in major league sports, politicians or celebrities they love, a long-standing volunteer at a respected charity, a political activist who rails against injustice, or a local business leader and upstanding citizen.)
+What happens when the abuse occurs close to home?

 In that scenario, the reactions are much more likely to involve:

-- Looking the other way or actively covering up the abuse, including blocking or derailing an investigation into it.
+- Looking the other way or actively covering up the abuse, including blocking an investigation into it.